dodorare/crossbow/docs/src/crossbow/android-plugins.md

 ## Publishing to Github Maven repository

-To publish your plugin to Github Maven repository you need to get Personal Access Token from your Github account and update information in your `my-awesome-plugin/android/publish.gradle` file.
+To publish your plugin to Github Maven repository you need a Personal Access Token from your Github account.
+Pass credentials through environment variables; never commit a token to a Gradle file.

 To read more about Github Maven repository visit [Publishing Github Maven packages](https://docs.github.com/en/actions/publishing-packages/publishing-java-packages-with-gradle).